franco-on-git/Scripts-and-Commands/NOTES.md

-# Display Full Text in Terminal
+# Powershell: Display full terminal text

 To display full text in terminal, pipe the result to `Format-Table -AutoSize`.